 Since our inception, we’ve mainly focused on primary school and community groups.
 Our eye has been on secondary schools since the beginning, but until now, we didn’t have the resources to tap into this massive area.

 Ethics is defined as “Moral principles that govern a person's behaviour or the conducting of an activity”.
 We are all guided by our principles, and charities like Dogs Trust face ethical dilemmas constantly.
-Upon doing our research we discovered that an emphasis on ethics in education has shown to help children to make sound decisions, discover and evaluate their opinions and helps them to make thoughtful and confident decisions.
-It became clear then, that an ethics workshop ws the perfect way to start our new launch into secondary schools.
+Upon doing our research we discovered that an emphasis on ethics in education has shown to help children to make sound choices, discover and evaluate their opinions and helps them to make thoughtful and confident decisions.
+It became clear then, that an ethics workshop was the perfect way to start our new launch into secondary schools.
 It is our hope that this is the first workshop of many that we will deliver to schools across Ireland, in annual visits.